 Where else can you go, if not New York?
 As the early-aughts New York revival faded to static, the center of gravity in indie rock reverted to its default provincial location: somewhere in the countryside, but not too far away.
 Suburbs and campuses have always been the genre’s traditional spawning grounds: Even in the New York scene, schools provided a vital space for potential band members to coalesce.
-The Yeah Yeah Yeahs formed at Oberlin; an NYU philosophy course assisted in the creation of Interpol.
+The Yeah Yeah Yeahs formed in Brooklyn after two of its members met at Oberlin; an NYU philosophy course assisted in the creation of Interpol.
 The Strokes?
 Put in touch through a set of elite private high schools, plus NYU.
 Ultimately, though, the heart of indie music has traditionally resided outside New York.
 After the early-aughts rock boom went bust, that heart moved all the way out of America.

 It wasn’t as if Canadian musicians hadn’t been making an impact south of their border for some time: Leonard Cohen, Celine Dion, Alanis Morissette, Nickelback, Sum 41, and Avril Lavigne are just some of the Maple Leaf artists who had found adoring fans and reaped enormous profits Stateside.
 Canadian indie rock, though — that was a new thing for Americans.
 The New Pornographers, Metric, Arcade Fire, Broken Social Scene, the Weakerthans, Japandroids — the relative familiarity of their sound to American ears helped conceal the fact that, collectively, their success amounted to a full-on invasion.
 Though never announced as such, this (peaceful) offensive met little resistance.
 One early sign of their ascension came with Arcade Fire’s Grammy nomination for Best Alternative Album in 2006.
 Decisive victory would have to wait a few more years — until the same band won the Grammy for Album of the Year in 2011.